estsetubal-poo-2526/projecto-poo-ha-01-2025177556/README.md

 ## Requirements

-- Java 17 or higher (has to be liberica full JDK or download javaFX separately).
+- Java 17 or higher (has to be liberica full JDK).
 ---

 ## How to Run